therealtnme/Hydrogen_v0/README.md

 The architecture, implementation, APIs, and model behavior may change as development continues.

 Do not assume that the current implementation represents a final or stable architecture.

-## Contributing

-Ideas, experiments, testing, and improvements are welcome.

-If you find an implementation problem or have an idea for improving Hydrogen, open an issue or submit a pull request.

-## License

-See the repository for the current license information.